-Blackpool singer-songwriter Rae Morris released her second album Someone Out There earlier this year, and at just 25 at the time of writing, is one of the most promising talents the country has to offer.
+Blackpool singer-songwriter Rae Morris released her second album Someone Out There earlier this year, and and represents one of the most promising young talents the country has to offer.

 Morris resides in London nowadays, however the ties to her North West roots will naturally forever remain strong, and from a musical perspective at least she owes a lot to Lancashire and how it elevated her career to where it is now.

 After posting songs on MySpace, she was signed by her record label at the age of 19, not without the help however of BBC Radio Lancashire who pushed and pushed her music through their local station and beyond, thus resulting in festival performances that no doubt took her notoriety from a local to national level.

 On Saturday 8th December Morris will perform at Bootleg Social in her hometown of Blackpool delivering tracks from both her aforementioned sophomore release and also her stunning debut Unguarded.